 My stewardship and true understanding of the importance of protecting our rivers is drawn from personal experience.
 I was kayaking down the SASPAMCO paddling trail with my daughter and she couldn’t understand why there was so much trash and debris in some stretches of the river.
 All I could tell her is that the trash and debris was a reflection of how many people viewed the river, and I told her that the health of the river was a reflection of the health of our society.
 She said, “Dad, this is not right, we need more people to see this and understand what is happening and we need to do our part to fix this.”

 What is a positive action someone can take to Be River Proud?

-The number one action anyone can to do is to themselves on how the actions in your own daily life can impact the health of area creeks and rivers.
-Our trash disposal (or lack thereof); our and what we put in it; the types of fertilizer in our yards; and our construction practices all have an effect on the and the .
+The number one action anyone can to do is to educate themselves on how the actions in your own daily life can impact the health of area creeks and rivers.
+Our trash disposal (or lack thereof); our wastewater and what we put in it; the types of fertilizer in our yards; and our construction practices all have an effect on the basin and the health of our rivers.
 But it’s not just knowing the words, it’s the action behind the words that matter.
 A healthy society is directly reflected by the condition of its rivers.